NREL/WETOStack/_sources/software_dev/best_practices.md

 - Year 2: Co-author analyses, improve modeling, inform work plans
 - Year 3: Lead author analyses, guide future development efforts, write work plans
 - Year 4: Propose new work; seek funding to expand the software project
-- Year 5: Inform center-wide software culture and practices.
+- Year 5: Inform centerwide software culture and practices.

 In general, the amount of code written by an RSE should peak around Year 2 or 3 and then taper off.
 The responsibility for creating software should not be entirely removed, but